nebfield/snpQT/docs/user-guide/quickstart.md

 	* `--results` specifies a directory where output files are copied to.

 !!! note
-    * This workflow assumes your PLINK bfiles are already aligned in b37
+    * This workflow assumes your binary PLINK files are already aligned in b37
 	* The SNP IDs need to be in a "rs" ID format, in order to be merged with the 1,000 human genome data
-	* Population stratification can not be used without the quality control workflow
+	* Population stratification can not be used without the quality control workflow.
+If you forget to add `--qc`, `snpQT` will produce an error and will remind you to add the aforementioned workflow.
 	* You can combine this workflow with `--convert_built` workflow.
 In this case, the input files should be a VCF and a .fam file.